andrevidela/Research-report/Thesis/index.md

 update (ValOnce v) = ValTwice (S (S v)) (S (S w))
 ```

 This is to avoid implicit allocation when we mutate a constructor which has more fields than the one we are given.
 Or avoid memory corruption when updating a field outside of the allocated buffer.
-Imagine representing data as a records:
+Imagine representing data as records:

 ```haskell
 ValOnce = { tag : Int , val1 : Int }